icyJoseph/codejam-js/README.md

-# CodeJam Solutions using ES6+
+# Competitive Programming

-This repository features solutions to Google's code jam problems using ES6+.
+This repository features solutions to Google's competitions and Codeforces using Rust.

+## Content

+Solutions to Kick Start Problems, Codeforces and CodeJam are all mixed up in the `src/` folder.

+## Quick start

+In this competitions speed is everything, that's why there's a file, `src/example.src`, which can be used to start solving a problem.

+It contains number parsing, and vector parsing for `i32`, `usize`, `u32`, etc. All generics that implement `FromStr`.

+It is also possible to simply read the next line, as a `String`, using `nxt`.

+## TODO

+Move over script to feed `tests` to a Node script or Rust solution, into to a Rust executable.

+## Legacy

-## CodeJam 2019
+### CodeJam 2019

 Solved enough to pass to next round.
 My two solutions worked flawlessly on the first attempt, and also passed the hidden test cases.

 After the qualification, as practice, I solved problem 3, `Cryptopangrams`, inside the `cypher.js` file.
 Problem 4 is also solved in `datbae.js`, very tough problem!

-## Motivation
+### Motivation

 The Code Jam competition only supports nodejs `4.8.2` which creates a barrier of entry for someone who's writing modern javascript on a daily basis.
 We are just very much used to the syntax sugar and new functionality available to us.

-## How does it work?
+### How does it work?

 > CodeJam 2019 has enabled nodejs v11.13.0!